 We serve Southwest Florida including Charlotte and Sarasota Counties, Boca Grande and beyond.
 Our shelter helps more than 50,000 animals and people each year.

-To encourage, honor and support the human-animal bond in the Suncoast Region of Florida.
+Our Mission is to encourage, honor and support the human-animal bond in the Suncoast Region of Florida.

-To celebrate a community whose pets are safe, protected and loved.
+Our Vision is to celebrate a community whose pets are safe, protected and loved.